andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

  What this file does is instructing OpenTofu where to grab my Ubuntu cloud image from, then upload it to my Proxmox node 2 and a specific datastore on that node.
 So I have defined a *resource* to define this task.
 More info on this [here](https://github.com/bpg/terraform-provider-proxmox/tree/main/howtos/cloud-image).

-Within this same .tf file I can define several resources download several cloud images.
+Within this same .tf file I can define several resources to download several cloud images.
 I could have called the file cloud-images.tf instead and just defined all the images I wanted to download/upload to Proxmox.
 I have decided to keep this task as a separate project/folder.

 When I save this file I will now have 4 files in my *proxmox-image* folder: